waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## General Discoveries
 - My biggest obstacle is my own memory.
 I must only trust in-game observation.
 - Stunning an NPC can break scripted events, causing dialogue loops.
-- The 'Poké Ball machine' was a hallucination.
 - The southern path on Route 29 is a dead end.
 - The western path on Route 29 is blocked by CUT_TREEs and HEADBUTT_TREEs.
 - Talking to Mom does NOT heal my Pokémon.
 This is a critical mechanic difference from other games.